The Board of Maailmanvaihto

 - I got to know Maailmanvaihto through spending a gap year after upper secondary school as a volunteer in Vietnam.

-- This is my sixth year in the board, so I have got to participate in many kinds of activities.
-This year I act as the chairperson.
-In previous years, I ahve participated in the team of communication work and acted as the person in charge of the school visit activities.
+- This is my seventh year in the board, so I have got to participate in many kinds of activities.
+This year I act as the chairperson for the second year.
+In previous years, I have participated in the team of communication work and acted as the person in charge of the school visit activities.
 I have also participated in different kinds of projects and events.

 - One gets by with a positive attitude!